slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Delegating isn’t as easy as it looks.
 It takes some real chutzpah to make someone do your work for insufficient compensation while you rake in the big bucks.'*

+Hints on meetings:

+- Start a meeting with an overachieving question: «how can we raise sales by 12%?».
+- Jeff Bezos famously banned PowerPoints in favor of “narratives” — four-to-six page memos that Amazon employees read and discuss together in meetings.
+This format, Bezos felt, would lead to clearer and more collaborative decision-making, and avoid the same old thinking fostered by PowerPoint.
+- On a meeting do not share your opinion on possible solutions before asking for input from your team.
+Lower ranked people should speak first.
+Everybody the right to their opinion and not copying others' opinion.
+- Switch my default to “no” for all meetings.
+If I can’t say no, I schedule the meeting for the afternoon.
+If I have to do it in person, I make it close to my office.

 <!--
 - Try to replace the above phrases with "one option is to..." and change your thinking to complete the thought in a way that makes sense.
 Avoid picking favorite solutions and presenting them as the clear winner or only option.
 It'll get you thinking in terms of pros and cons and how to persuade other people by appealing to their point of view.
 It will make you appear more level-headed and capable of making decisions that are good for the business.
 It'll also remind you of (and force you to fully consider) the frequently hidden option that's often forgotten when presenting a new idea or direction, which is the status quo.
 - Amazon’s “two-pizza teams”: The ultimate divisional organization
 - a great manager is a great facilitator

 I’m a strategist, not a politician.
-My job sometimes is to say the thing they don’t want to hear.”
+My job sometimes is to say the thing they don’t want to hear.
-Even the greatest communicators get angry, flustered, or confused when they find themselves in conflict.

 > *'Always tell us the bad news promptly.
 Good news can wait' -- Berkshire policy*

 “A chain is only as strong as its weakest link”

-you can't make any judgement of the worker without detailed understanding of the specifics of the work.

 I divide my officers into four groups.
 There are clever, diligent, stupid, and lazy officers.
 Usually two characteristics are combined.
 Some are clever and diligent -- their place is the General Staff.
 The next lot are stupid and lazy -- they make up 90 percent of every army and are suited to routine duties.
 Anyone who is both clever and lazy is qualified for the highest leadership duties, because he possesses the intellectual clarity and the composure necessary for difficult decisions.
 One must beware of anyone who is stupid and diligent -- he must not be entrusted with any responsibility because he will always cause only mischief. https://en.wikipedia.org/wiki/Kurt_von_Hammerstein-Equord